h2jaafar/WPN/README.md

 [![coverage report](https://gitlab.doc.ic.ac.uk/ait15/individual-project/badges/master/coverage.svg)](https://gitlab.doc.ic.ac.uk/ait15/individual-project/commits/master)

 ## Introduction
 Waypoint Planning Networks (WPN) is a hybrid planning algorithm, submitted to the ICRA2021 conference.
 For more specifics about the algorithm, please see the paper.
-This repository is a combination of WPN algorithm, its varients, and PathBench, a benchmarking framework with support for machine learning algorithms.
+This repository is a combination of WPN algorithm, it's varients, and PathBench, a benchmarking framework with support for machine learning algorithms.

 ## PathBench